 Aetna considers the injection of a sustained release analgesic drug into one or more surgical sites to be appropriate for long-acting post-operative pain management in patients who undergo the extraction of impacted third molars.
 Coverage may be available for this procedure under either the medical or the dental plan, depending on which plan covers the extraction of impacted third molars.

-Opioid abuse has reached epidemic proportions in the United States and often begins with a prescription for a pain medication.1 Dentists are among the leading prescribers of opioid analgesics, and surgical tooth extraction is one of the most frequently performed dental procedures requiring pain control.
-Surveys suggest that dental practitioners commonly prescribe opioids following this surgical procedure.1 For patients aged 10 to 19 years, dentists are the main prescribers of opioids.
-2
+Opioid abuse has reached epidemic proportions in the United States and often begins with a prescription for a pain medication.
+Dentists are among the leading prescribers of opioid analgesics, and surgical tooth extraction is one of the most frequently performed dental procedures requiring pain control.
+Surveys suggest that dental practitioners commonly prescribe opioids following this surgical procedure.
+For patients aged 10 to 19 years, dentists are the main prescribers of opioids.

 Aetna continues to advance initiatives to responsibly minimize the prescribing of opioids.
 One such initiative is to offer coverage for the long-lasting, non-opioid alternative, EXPAREL (sustained release bupivacaine liposome injectable suspension) when used by an oral surgeon in conjunction with extraction of impacted third molars.
-Studies indicate that when used with impacted third molar surgery, EXPAREL delivers postsurgical pain relief for 2-3 days following surgery, when pain typically occurs.5
+Case reports show that one 10ml vial of Exparel is sufficient to treat all four quadrants or thrid molar sites, and claims will be adjudicated accordingly.
+Studies indicate that when used with impacted third molar surgery, EXPAREL delivers postsurgical pain relief for 2-3 days following surgery, when pain typically occurs.

 EXPAREL is expected to play a meaningful role in helping achieve Aetna’s goal of reducing unnecessary opioid prescriptions by 50% by 2022.
 The goal of providing coverage for this medication is that oral surgeons who use this sustained release therapeutic drug will reduce the number of opioid tablets or the number of opioid prescriptions they prescribe for impacted wisdom tooth extractions by 50% or more.